-Following the acquisitions of 3 Lochside Way in Edinburgh and Burnside Industrial estate in Aberdeen, DRIP owned a portfolio of nine properties spread across the UK with a bias away from London and the South East.
-This has increased to ten with the acquisition of Kew Retail Park.
+Following the acquisitions of 3 Lochside Way in Edinburgh and Burnside Industrial estate in Aberdeen, DRIP owns a portfolio of nine properties spread across the UK with a bias away from London and the South East.
 The properties were acquired on yields between 7.3% and 10.6%, and each of the property values falls within DRIP's target £2m to £15m range.